Tamales

 Make many fillings ahead of time.
 Make your masa.
 Invite friends over and have a tamal-making party before the Tamalada.
 Everyone will have gifts to open and eat, as that is what tamales are, indeed.
 And the best gift of them all will be any leftover tamales that a lucky guest gets to take along.
 Or be a bit greedy, keep them at home.

-Note: I’ve been asked for a quick casserole version in a few emails… All you need to do, is spread half the masa in the recipe below in a large baking dish, then add a layer of the chicken in salsa verde, top with remaining half masa dough.
+Note: I’ve been asked for a quick casserole version in a few emails; all you need to do, is spread half the masa in the recipe below in a large baking dish, then add a layer of the chicken in salsa verde, top with remaining half masa dough.
 Cover well with aluminum foil, and bake in a 400 degree oven for 1 hour.
 Remove from the oven and if you want, drizzle with some Mexican crema and crumbled queso fresco.
 Serve in squares.

 Print Recipe